On 1 September, 2000, Finnish telecoms group Nokia announced an update to its quietly impressive 3210.

 No one could have predicted the cult status that the 3310 would achieve - shifting 126 million units worldwide.
 One of the ShortList.com team still has a working model at home.

-With news the Nokia 3310 is to be released once again, we thought we'd take a moment to look back at the highlights of this champion device - and hope they can repeat the magic again soon.
+With a new version of the 3310 released in 2017, we thought we’d take a moment to look back at the highlights of this champion device: nostalgia is calling.

 Snake 2 divides opinion amongst many hard-core Snake fans: rather remaining contained within the boundaries of the screen, the sequel would allow players to “circumnavigate” the play area.